 The large leaves are similar in shape to a fiddle, inspiring the common name.
 This too acts as a strangler fig in its native habitat.
 It is a recipient of the Award of Garden Merit from the Royal Horticultural Society.

-- Latin Name: Ficus lyrata
+- Botanical Name: Ficus lyrata

-- Other Common Names: Fiddle-leaf fig, banjo fig
+- Common Names: Fiddle-leaf fig, banjo fig

-- Native to: Western Africa
+- Native Area: Western Africa

-- USDA Zones: 10-11
+- USDA Zones: 10 to 11

-- Height: Up to 100' tall in the wild
+- Height: Up to 100 feet tall in the wild

 Moreton Bay Fig

 This species of fig features huge, curving roots that form above the surface.
 This is the type of tree seen in "Jurassic Park" when they find dinosaur eggs out in the park.
-This is yet another strangler fig.
+This is another strangler fig.

-- Latin Name: Ficus macrophylla
+- Botanical Name: Ficus macrophylla

-- Native to: Australia
+- Native Area: Australia

-- USDA Zones: 10-11.
-Can probably survive in 9 if it is mature.
+- USDA Zones: 10 to 11.
+Can probably survive in 9, if it is mature.

-- Height: Can be over 200' tall
+- Height: Can be over 200 feet tall

-Continue to 10 of 11 below.
+Continue to 9 of 9 below.

-- Latin Name: Ficus elastica
+- Botanical Name: Ficus elastica

-- Other Common Names: Rubber fig
+- Common Names: Rubber fig

-- Native to: India and Indonesia
+- Native Area: India and Indonesia

-- USDA Zones: 10-11
+- USDA Zones: 10 to 11

 As a houseplant, weeping figs are notorious for being finicky.
 They tend to drop their leaves when moved or stressed in some other way.
 They will get more leaves in time, though.

-- Latin Name: Ficus benjamina
+- Botanical Name: Ficus benjamina

-- Other Common Names: Benjamin's fig
+- Common Names: Benjamin's fig

-- Native to: South Asia and Australia
+- Native Area: South Asia and Australia

-- USDA Zones: 10-11
+- USDA Zones: 10 to 11